 Reflecting for employability

 A key element of being successful in today’s society is building your employability.
-Reflection is a key element in this process.
+Reflection is an essential part of this process.

 Reflection is a skill that can serve you well throughout life.
 It can benefit you while being educated, developing while working, and it can support you with entrepreneurship and building up your general ability to get employed and be adaptable and successful, i.e. your employability.